13 Podzols

 ZG

-Other Podzols that have both
+Other Podzol Soils that have BOTH

 1. extends to more than 90 cm from the mineral soil surface, or